icg-gravwaves/Phase_Time_Amplitude/README.md

 ---

 For a particular distribution you will need to give arguments defining the ifos and relative sensitivities.
-In this paper, for three detctor searches we used the following reltaive sensitivities, 1.0, 0.94 and 0.32 for L1, H1 and V1 respectively.
+In this paper, for three detctor searches we used the following relative sensitivities, 1.0, 0.94 and 0.32 for L1, H1 and V1 respectively.

 # Normalizing Flow